Azure-Samples/entra-app-management-policy-script/readme.md

 ### What happens if I don't run the script?

-Your application policies will start working unexpectedly after mid-October 2024.
+Your application policies will start working unexpectedly after early December 2024.
 Specifically, applications that previously had been granted exceptions to your tenant default policy restrictions will no longer have those exceptions.

 ### Will running the script cause any change in behavior now?

 No, there will be no change in current behavior of the policies.
-This change simply ensures your policies continue to work as expected after mid-October 2024.
+This change simply ensures your policies continue to work as expected after early December 2024.

 ###  Can I run the script multiple times?